nodejs/node/doc/api/child_process.md

 `subprocess.stdin` is an alias for `subprocess.stdio[0]`.
 Both properties will refer to the same value.

-The `subprocess.stdin` property can be `undefined` if the child process could not be successfully spawned.
+The `subprocess.stdin` property can be `null` or `undefined` if the child process could not be successfully spawned.

 ### `subprocess.stdio`